JoshSar-Shalom/Rom-Pixel-Display/README.md

   <img src="image/ROM.png" width="600"/>
   <img src="image/Display.png" width="400"/>
 </p>
-After manual testing, I found that the pixel display addresses run left to right, bottom to top.
+I found that the pixel display addresses run left to right, bottom to top.
 This means the address of the bottom-left pixel is 00000000, and the address of the top-right pixel is 11111111.
 <br>
 <br>
 The 16-bit binary code is structured as follows: AAAAAAAA MMMM XXXX.
 The leftmost 8 bits (A) represent the address of the display, the next 4 bits (M) are used for opcode instructions, and the final 4 bits (X) are unused.